NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 are modified without an intended change in output.

 New code should be written so that it can be fully tested.
-Ideally, developers should be able to write unit tests that achieve 100% line and branch coverage for the routine being tested.
+Ideally, developers should be able to write unit tests that achieve 100% line coverage and branch coverage for the routine being tested.

-By default, unit tests are compiled automatically with CMake when UPP is built.
+By default, unit tests are compiled automatically with :term:`CMake` when UPP is built.
 The root CMake configuration includes the ``unit_tests`` directory, which contains its own ``CMakeLists.txt`` file.
-No additional steps are required to build unit tests locally or in GitHub CI.
+No additional steps are required to build unit tests locally or in GitHub :term:`CI`.

 .. _good-unit-test-upp: